bentoml/Yatai/README.md

 Similiarly, this script is made for development and testing purpose only.

-#### Deploy Bento!
+#### 🚢 Deploy Bento!

-Once the `yatai-deployment` component was installed, you can new deploy Bentos to your Kubernetes cluster via Yatai.
-A Bento Deployment can be created via Web UI or via kubectl command.
+Once the `yatai-deployment` component was installed, Bentos pushed to Yatai can be deployed to your Kubernetes cluster and exposed via a Service endpoint.

+A Bento Deployment can be created via Web UI or via kubectl command:

-* Deploy via Web UI
+##### Simple Deployment via Web UI

 * Go to deployments page: http://127.0.0.1:8080/deployments
 * Click `Create` button and follow instructions on UI

-* Deploy directly via `kubectl` command:
+##### GitOps Deploy Workflow with `kubectl` and CRD

 Define your Bento deployment in a `my_deployment.yaml` file:

 ```yaml
 apiVersion: serving.yatai.ai/v1alpha2
 kind: BentoDeployment